EGE-Group-Concordia-University/howtos/howtos/GitHub/add-ssh-key-github.md

 7. Click Add SSH key.

 ## Check connectivty to GitHub
-Check if you can connect to GitHub using ssh by runing the following command in a terminal in JupyerLabL
+Check if you can connect to GitHub using ssh by runing the following command in a terminal in JupyerLab
 ```
 ssh -T git@github.com
 ```